SamiullahPk/Bangla-Fonts/readme.txt

 * Method 1:
 1. Navigate to: Plugins -> Add new -> Search.
-2. Search for "Bangla Web Fonts".
+2. Search for "Bangla Fonts".
 3. Install and activate plugin.
 4. Done.